 A credit union's ability to earn money affects its long-term survivability.
 A credit union can retain its earnings, giving a boost to its capital buffer, or use them to deal with problematic loans, potentially making the credit union better prepared to withstand financial shocks.
 Losses, on the other hand, reduce a credit union's ability to do those things.

-On Bankrate's test of earnings, COASTAL scored 18 out of a possible 30, better than the national average of 10.31.
+COASTAL scored 18 out of a possible 30 on Bankrate's earnings test, better than the national average of 10.11.

-The credit union had an earnings ratio of 10.00 percent in our test, above the average for all credit unions, suggesting that it's beating its peers in this area.
+COASTAL had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's doing better than its peers in this area.